 Winning is when the claim is finally decided in your favour whether by an Order of the Court or an agreement to pay you or in any other way that you may derive benefit from pursuing the claim.

-If you win the claim you will be responsible for paying our basic charges, our expenses and disbursements and a success fee together with a premium for any insurance policy which may be taken out.
-You are entitled to seek recovery from the other side of part or all of our basic charges and our reasonable expenses and disbursements.
+If you win the claim you will be responsible for paying our basic charges, our expenses and a success fee together with a premium for any insurance policy which may be taken out.
+You are entitled to seek recovery from the other side of part or all of our basic charges and our reasonable expenses.
 You are not, under any circumstances, able to look to the other side for payment of the success fee VAT thereon nor in most cases for the premium for the insurance policy.
 In the case of claims for damages for alleged clinical negligence it is possible to seek recovery of a limited element of the insurance premium.
 We will explain this to you in more detail in such claims.

-We will normally expect you to meet any disbursements and expenses we incur on your behalf as the matter progresses and to make payments on account to cover those costs.
+We will normally expect you to meet any expenses we incur on your behalf as the matter progresses and to make payments on account to cover those costs.
 In some cases we may be prepared to delay recovery of those sums from you until the end of the case rather than as it proceeds.
 If so we will let you know and explain this in more detail when instructed.

 The maximum success fee which may be charged is 100% of our basic charges (our normal hourly rate for undertaking the work).
 The percentage success fee used in a CFA will depend upon a large number of factors which we will explain in individual cases.
 In some cases we may be prepared to place a limit on the amount of success fee to be deducted from your damages by reference to the total sum recovered.